opencobra/memote/README.rst

 2. Models should, for the benefit of the community and for research gain, live up to certain standards and minimal functionality.

-The `memote` tool therefore performs four subfunctions:
+The `MEMOTE` tool therefore performs four subfunctions:

 1. Create a skeleton git repository for the model.
 2. Run the current model through a `test suite that represents the community